zabokaa/vina/README.md

 ## Objective

 - Hands-on learning by building an interactive, data-based web app
+- Learning usage of Agile Methodology using Gibhub Projects, working with their [Kanban board](https://github.com/users/zabokaa/projects/3/views/2) + labels plus milestones for [Issues](https://github.com/zabokaa/vina/issues).
+It will be very valuable when working in a team in the future.
 - To offer a help for users to decide which bottle of wine to buy
 - Creating a platform for wine lovers to share their recomendations as well as their experiences